fullstack-hy2020/fullstack-hy2020.github.io/src/content/3/en/part3b.md

 By default everyone gets two free virtual machines that can be used for running two apps at the same time.

 Note that the Fly.io instructions have only been added to this course on the 28th of August 2022.
-If you run into problems, please ask for help in Discord!
+If you run into problems, please ask for help on Discord!

 Start by [authenticating](https://fly.io/docs/hands-on/sign-in/) via command line with the command